ConsenSys-Academy/Blockchain-Developer-Bootcamp/CONTRIBUTING.md

 Types of branches:

 1. `main` - main branch that is live.
+2. `staging` - branch you make your PRs against.
 2. `feat/FEATURE` - for features.
 3. `fix/THING1` - hot fixes.
 4. `bug/THING2` - bug fixes.